NEW: Musharraf vows to remain in Pakistan

-A few months before he left office, Benazir Bhutto – who served two stints, in the late 1980s and 1990s, as Pakistan’s first elected female prime minister – was killed in a gun-suicide bomb attack as she was wrapping up a campaign rally in Rawalpindi.
+A few months before he left office, Benazir Bhutto – who was Pakistan’s first elected female prime minister – was killed in a suicide bomb attack as she was wrapping up a campaign rally in Rawalpindi.

 Last year, Pakistani authorities confiscated his property and froze his bank account.
 They have accused him of not declaring foreign bank accounts he had in his name.

 The Sindh province Home Ministry said last year that a jail cell awaited him in Karachi upon his return, .